OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 on the security requirements that are most important to your organization.

-< TODO: detailed descriptions of L1, L2, L3 - JC was going to work on this >
+< TODO: JC was going to work on use cases >

 ## Applying SCVS

 The Software Component Verification Standard places emphasis on controls which can be implemented or verified through automation.
-The domains and their controls are not specific to any one team.
-They represent a wide variety of stakeholders with domain expertise.
-Measuring and improving software supply chain vigilance requires cross-functional collaboration with many stakeholders.
-One approach to collaboration across domains is to form a Software Supply Chain Task Force comprising stakeholders with expertise in each domain.
-The task force may then begin the process of baselining current maturity, determining goals and timelines for improved maturity, and devising methods for which the controls can be implemented or verified through automation.
+The domains and their controls are not specific to a single development team.
+They represent stakeholders across an organization, including software developers, security and risk managers, and procurement departments.
+Active participation of all stakeholders is necessary to measure and improve cyber posture.
+Once an organization has baselined its current maturity, it can determine goals and timelines for improved maturity and devise methods for which the controls can be implemented or verified through automation.

+Attainment of higher-level controls may be more dependent on business process than available technical methods.

 <div style="page-break-after: always; visibility: hidden">
 \newpage